Shaohua-YANG/track_RAFT/README.md

 % from a list of particle coordinates determined at discrete times (e.g.
 % consecutive video frames).
 This tracker has been designed to be
 % interchangeable with the function, track.m, by John Crocker that is widely
 % used for particle tracking.
+It works when you have many particles visible
+% at every timepoint.
+It is not suitable for tracking a few individual
+% particles.
-Benefits of this new code are:
+% Benefits of this new code are:
 %   - it is typically much faster (it includes a waitbar, so you can
 %     estimate how long you need to wait).
 %   - It can work with very large displacements (much larger than the